-Defining sepsis and related disorders Term Definition Systemic inflam- matory response syndrome (SIRS) The systemic inflammatory response to a severe clinical insult manifested by ${\scriptscriptstyle >}2$ of the following conditions: Temperature >38°C or <36°C, heart rate >90 beats/min, respiratory rate >20 breaths/min or Pa CO $2$ <32 mmHg, white blood cell count >12,000 cells/mm2 , <4000 cells/mm3 , or >10% band cells Sepsis The presence of SIRS caused by an infectious process; sepsis is considered severe if hypotension or systemic manifestations of hypoperfusion (lactic acidosis, oliguria, change in mental status) is present.
+Defining sepsis and related disorders Term Definition Systemic inflammatory response syndrome (SIRS) The systemic inflammatory response to a severe clinical insult manifested by $\geq 2$ of the following conditions: Temperature $\geq 38^{\circ}C$ or $<36^{\circ}C$ , heart rate $\geq 90$ beats/min, respiratory rate $\geq 20$ breaths/min or PaCO 2 $<32$ mm Hg, white blood cell count $\geq 12,000$ cells/mm , $<4000$ cells/mm , or $\geq 10\%$ band cells Sepsis The presence of SIRS caused by an infectious process; sepsis is considered severe if hypotension or systemic manifestations of hypoperfusion (lactic acidosis, oliguria, change in mental status) is present.
 Septic shock Sepsis-induced hypotension despite adequate fluid resuscitation, along with the presence of perfusion abnormalities that may induce lactic acidosis, oliguria, or an alteration in mental status.
 Multiple organ dysfunction syndrome (MODS) The presence of altered organ function in an acutely ill patient such that homeostasis cannot be maintained without intervention

-- B. Sources of bacteremia leading to sepsis include the urinary, respiratory and GI tracts, and skin and soft tissues (including catheter sites).
-The source of bacteremia is unknown in 30% of patients. - C. Escherichia coli is the most frequently encountered gram-negative organism, followedby Klebsiella, Enterobacter, Serratia, Pseudomonas, Proteus, Providencia, and Bacteroides species.
-Up to 16% of sepsis cases are polymicrobic. - D. Gram-positive organisms, including Staphylococcus aureus and Staphylococcus epidermidis, are associated withcatheter or line-related infections.
-Fungemias may occur in immunocompromised patients or as superinfections in critically ill patients.
+- E. Sources of bacteremia leading to sepsis include the urinary, respiratory and GI tracts, and skin and soft tissues (including catheter sites).
+The source of bacteremia is unknown in 30% of patients. - F. Escherichia coli is the most frequently encountered gram-negative organism, followed by Klebsiella, Enterobacter, Serratia, Pseudomonas, Proteus, Providencia, and Bacteroides species.
+Up to 16% of sepsis cases are polymicrobic. - G. Gram-positive organisms, including Staphylococcus aureus and Staphylococcus epidermidis, are associated with catheter or linerelated infections.